pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-haptics.md

 ## Haptic Clip

-To facilitate haptic feedback, UltimateXR supports a set of predefined clips that can be used in common scenarios.
+UltimateXR supports a set of predefined clips that can be used in common scenarios.
 These clips are defined in `UxrHapticClipType`:
 - `RumbleFreqVeryLow`: A very low frequency rumble.
 - `RumbleFreqLow`: A low frequency rumble.
 - `RumbleFreqNormal`: A normal frequency rumble.